 An untapped wealth of primary source documents

 Focusing primarily on the century beginning shortly after the signing of the Emancipation Proclamation, the federal documents in Civil Rights in America: From Reconstruction to the Great Society were published by the United States Congress.
 They include publications and reports about civil rights from the U.S. Senate and House of Representatives, executive branch, congressional committees, special investigations and non-governmental organizations, all digitized from the originals and combined in a fully searchable database.
-Through both firsthand testimony and government-level analysis, this trove of largely untapped material covers the arc of American civil rights—from the myriad rights issues surrounding African Americans to the issues related to other ethnic groups, immigrants, laborers, children and illegal aliens—as seen through the eyes of those who experienced them.
+Through both firsthand testimony and government-level analysis, this trove of largely untapped material covers the arc of American civil rights—from the myriad rights issues surrounding African Americans to the issues related to other ethnic groups, immigrants, laborers, children and undocumented workers—as seen through the eyes of those who experienced them.

 One hundred years of civil rights research opportunities

 Civil Rights in America covers a large number of topical categories, including the Reconstruction Era, voting rights, race and education, impact of Supreme Court decisions, civil rights legislation, worker’s rights, civil rights and free speech, gender and sexual discrimination and others.
-It includes varied perspectives and firsthand accounts of freedom and segregation, origin and history of the Ku Klux Klan, challenges of the Freedman’s Bureau, history of child labor regulations, founding and growth of Black colleges, literacy tests and women’s suffrage, establishment of the property rights of women, educational equality for minority children, integration and fair housing, labor unions and the regulations for limiting working hours, immigration studies tracking 20th-century racial minorities, maternity rights of women, national and regional attitudes towards race and gender, school integration and the Civil Rights Act of 1964, the evolving debate about illegal aliens and much more.
+It includes varied perspectives and firsthand accounts of freedom and segregation, origin and history of the Ku Klux Klan, challenges of the Freedman’s Bureau, history of child labor regulations, founding and growth of Black colleges, literacy tests and women’s suffrage, establishment of the property rights of women, educational equality for minority children, integration and fair housing, labor unions and the regulations for limiting working hours, immigration studies tracking 20th-century racial minorities, maternity rights of women, national and regional attitudes towards race and gender, school integration and the Civil Rights Act of 1964, the evolving debate about unauthorized border crossings and much more.
 No other resource offers such a range of civil rights material spanning a full century of essential American history.